-A. You may search the Library's online catalog, StyleCat and use our Research Guides.
+A. You may search the Library's online catalog, StyleCat, use our Research Guides, and try some of our "open access" database suggestions.

 Remote access to all other databases is restricted to current FIT students and employees (valid FIT username and password required for login).